-Best couches 2022: stylish sofas that offer comfort and affordability(opens in new tab)
+Our favorite stylish couches that offer comfort and practicality

-This compact chaise sofa offers the opportunity to stretch out and get comfortable, even if your living room isn't blessed with the most generous of proportions.
-Plus, for added versatility, the floating chaise cushion and ottoman can be swapped from one side of the sofa to the other; making moving home, or just rearranging your living room a much easier affair.
+This compact chaise sofa offers the opportunity to stretch out and get comfortable, even if your living room isn't super spacious.
+Plus, for added versatility, the floating chaise cushion and ottoman can be swapped from one side of the sofa to the other.
+So moving home or just rearranging your living room becomes a much easier affair.

-The simple shape and clean lines make for a timeless design that will sit just as happily in a mid-Century as a minimal home, and those high tapered legs are a brilliant way to increase your floor space – visually, at least – by raising the sofa frame so that your gaze is drawn underneath the sofa rather than being blocked by a bulkier, low-to-the-ground design.
+The simple shape and clean lines are timeless, working well in both a mid-century-style space or a minimal home.
+Its high tapered legs are a brilliant way to visually increase your floor space as it raises the sofa frame and draws your gaze underneath the sofa rather than being blocked by a bulkier, low-to-the-ground design.

-The elegantly shaped legs also come in three finish options – natural light wood, a darker pecan wood, or smart black – along with over sixty upholstery choices to tailor the look to your home.
+The elegantly shaped legs also come in three finish options: natural light wood, darker pecan wood, or black.
+There are also 60 upholstery choices to tailor the look to your home.
 And, the cushion covers are removable for easy cleaning — always a bonus in our book.

 If you're looking to match your new couch to your wider living room suite then coordinating furniture allows you to do so, with the Scott range offering a loveseat, armchair, and choice of larger sectionals and sofas.(opens in new tab)

-A leather sofa is a piece of furniture that's intended to get better with time, making it one item of furniture that you won't mind wearing in a little.
-Plus, leather upholstery can make for durable and easy to clean seating that – depending on the finish – will stand up well to the spills and mishaps of daily life.
+A leather sofa is intended to get better with time and wear.
+Leather upholstery also makes for a durable and easy-to-clean seating material that, depending on the finish, will stand up well to the spills and mishaps of daily life.

 One of the team's favorite options from our leather sofas round-up, the Bowen leather couch offers a contemporary take on this popular classic.
-Deep T-shaped seats, well-padded back cushions, and a – often hard to come by – wide selection of leather colorways make this a great addition to a modern home.
+Deep T-shaped seats, well-padded back cushions, and a wide selection of leather colors make this a great addition to a modern home.

-There are seven options of burnished top-grain leather for a more relaxed look, including two tan options, a camel, two dark brown colorways, a black and an oxblood red option, as well as two full-grain leather options in black or tan that offer a sleek and polished look.
+There are seven choices of burnished top-grain leather for a more relaxed look, including tan, camel, dark brown, black, and oxblood.
+There are two full-grain leather options too in black or tan that offer a sleek and polished look.

-Opting for a sleeper sofa rather than a classic couch can be a great option for a smaller home, allowing you the versatility to host guests, even if you don't have a dedicated guest bedroom to spare, and there are a few good reasons that the Lourenco Square Arm Sofa Bed as made it to the top of our best sleeper sofa round-up.
+Opting for a sleeper sofa over a classic couch is a great option for smaller apartments.
+Even if you don't have a dedicated guest bedroom, this kind of sofa still allows you to host friends overnight.
+There are a few good reasons that the Lourenco Square Arm Sofa Bed, in particular, has made it to the top of our best sleeper sofa round-up.

-This compact pull-out couch is especially useful for a small living room, or for adding to a home office to create some additional sleep space.
+This compact pull-out couch is especially useful for a small living room or for adding to a home office to create an additional sleeping area.
 Even better, despite its petite proportions, there's a queen-sized innerspring mattress hidden under the seats.

-The straight-lined design is classic yet contemporary, so will suit a wide range of interior decor styles, and there are over forty upholstery options on offer which should deliver enough choice to make this sleeper your own, and there's also a matching loveseat, ottoman, and armchair available if you want to create a coordinated living room suite.(opens in new tab)
+The straight-lined design is classic yet contemporary, so will suit a wide range of interior decor styles.
+There are over forty upholstery options on offer, which should deliver enough choice to make this sleeper your own.
+There's a matching loveseat, ottoman, and armchair available, too, if you want to create a coordinated living room suite.(opens in new tab)

-If you're looking to invest in one of the best sectional sofas you can buy, then for style and affordability, Burrow's modular seating is a great place to start (and end) your search.
+If you're looking to invest in one of the best sectional sofas, Burrow's modular seating is a great place to start (and end) your search.

 The Nomad sofa is one of the brand's bestselling couches, and with its versatile configuration options and customizable design, it's easy to see why.

-Built from individual modular units to the size and shape you prefer, this sofa allows you to tweak both your layout and your seating size as the whim takes you, enabling you to adapt the sectional if you move home, or if and when your budget – or family – grows.
+Built from individual modular units to the size and shape you prefer, this sofa allows you to tweak both your layout and your seating size whenever you feel like it.
+This is perfect if you move, rearrange your room, get more roommates, or grow your family.

-There are also plenty of options to make it your own, with three choices of armrest style, and six different leg options on offer, plus a choice of either plain or tufted cushions.
-And, although there are only five upholstery shades available, all are good, solid colorways that will be perfect for a wide range of homes.
+There are also plenty of options to make it your own, as it has three armrest styles, six different leg choices, and a pick of either plain or tufted cushions.
+Although there are only five upholstery shades available, all are good, solid colors that work nicely for many home styles.

-Floyd has gained traction in the design game since coming onto the market in 2013 as a company focused on creating furniture that is built to last.
-In the time since, it’s become one of the most well-known sustainable furniture companies, and its pieces have ended up in nearly 30,000 customers’ homes.
+Floyd has gained traction after coming onto the scene in 2013.
+The company is focused on creating furniture that's built to last.
+In the time since, it’s become one of the most well-known sustainable furniture brands, and its pieces have ended up in nearly 30,000 customers’ homes.

-For Earth Day 2020, the company announced their Sustainability Plan, aiming to ensure 70 percent of the material comes from either recycled or renewable sources, use 100 percent FSC-certified wood across all products, and measure, disclose, and reduce greenhouse gas emissions across our supply chain by 2025.
-Further, the company will be launching the Floyd Resale and Refurbishment program to extend the useful life of our products.
+For Earth Day 2020, the company announced its Sustainability Plan, aiming to ensure that 70% of the materials used in products come from either recycled or renewable sources, that 100% FSC-certified wood is used, and that it measures, discloses, and reduces greenhouse gas emissions across its supply chain by 2025.
+Floyd also launched its Full Cycle resale program to cut back waste.